timescale/docs/timescaledb/overview/core-concepts/distributed-hypertables.md

 for a given chunk time interval, and both reads and writes to that recent time interval are load balanced across the cluster.

-By default, we automatically set the number of space partitions equal to the number of data nodes if a value is not specified.
+By default, if a value is not specified, the number of space partitions is set to be equal to the number of data nodes.
 The system also increases the number of space partitions, if necessary, when adding new data nodes.
-If setting manually, we recommend that the number of space partitions are equal or a multiple of the number of data nodes associated with the distributed hypertable for optimal data distribution across data nodes.
+If you are setting this manually, create an equal number of space partitions, or create a multiple of the number of data nodes associated with the distributed hypertable.
+This provides optimal data distribution across your data nodes.
 In case of multiple space partitions, only the first space partition is used to determine how chunks are distributed across servers.

 ## Scaling distributed hypertables